MSDEVMTL/GlobalAzureBootcamp-2019/Lab2/README.md

 ```

-6) Insert an Azure Service Plan
+## Part 2 - Insert an Azure Service Plan

-Move your cursor between the bracket `"resources": []` and copy this code snippet
+Move your cursor between the bracket `"resources": []` and copy this code snippet.

 ```json
  {